MesserLab/SLiM/README.md

 You should have received a copy of the GNU General Public License along with SLiM.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-Building and Running SLiM
+Building SLiM
 ------------------------------------

+First of all, regardless of what platform you are on, you need to have the GNU Scientific Library (GSL) installed on your machine to use SLiM.
+On Mac OS X, we recommend installing it using MacPorts.
+Ample documentation on this should be available on the web.
+The instructions below assume that you have already done that.

+**OS X**

+For Mac OS X users, we will provide a package with pre-built binaries for SLiM, SLiMgui,and EidosScribe; installing that package is the simplest way to get going.
+That package is not yet available since SLiM 2.0 has not yet been officially released; stay tuned.

+For those on OS X who want to build SLiM themselves, an Xcode project is provided in this repository.
+On OS X, building SLiM in Xcode is recommended so that your build uses all of the settings defined by the Xcode project.
+The Xcode project also has targets for building SLiMgui and EidosScribe.
+It is recommended that you use the Release build configuration for all SLiM targets, for better runtime performance; this can be achieved either by editing the build scheme of the chosen target, or by using Xcode's Archive feature.
+See the Xcode documentation for details.

+**Other Un\*x-based platforms**

-For Mac OS X users, an Xcode project is provided that can be used to build SLiM.
-For users on other platforms, or for those who prefer not to use Xcode, SLiM can be built in Terminal with the commands:
+For users on other Un*x-based platforms, SLiM can be built in a shell with the commands:

 ```
 cd SLiM